YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MERGEINCOMPL, Error encountered during MERGE; operation may be incomplete

-Run Time Error: This indicates that GT.M was not able to complete MERGE operation.
+Run Time Error: This indicates that YottaDB was not able to complete MERGE operation.

 Action: Review the accompanying message(s) for additional information.